ROCm-LS/monai/docs/install/installation.rst

       pip install amd-hipcim --extra-index-url=https://pypi.amd.com/simple
       pip install -r requirements-dev.txt -c amd-constraints.txt

-5. Build and install MONAI for AMD ROCm on a ROCm based AMD system using the development environment
+5. Build and install MONAI for AMD ROCm on a ROCm based AMD system using the development environment.

    To build and install the development version of MONAI for AMD ROCm, use: